domchu/rentify247/rentify247/README.md

 ## Code of Conduct

 In order to ensure that the rentify247 community is welcoming to all, please review and abide by the [Code of Conduct](https://rentify247.com/docs/contributions#code-of-conduct).
+# dont touch/amend someone code. do always report it on the trello board

 ## Security Vulnerabilities